 Below is a diagram pointing out some of the elements that in totality create a Mediterranean style.
-Keep in mind that not all elements are unique to Mediterranean.
-They are also found in other styles; however, it’s when used in unison the design becomes Mediterranean.
+Keep in mind that not all elements are unique to the Mediterranean.
+They are also found in other styles; however, it’s when used in unison the design becomes the Mediterranean.

 - Stucco or brick exterior

 - Plenty of brick, especially on walkways and driveways.

 - Use of arches for windows, doors and entry-points.

 Below is a photo pointing out some classic Mediterranean interior design features.